 Historic Johnson Farm

-In the early 19th century Western North Carolina was a completely different place.
+In the early 19th century, Western North Carolina was a vastly different place.
 Where today you’ll find high end housing developments and resorts catering to out of state visitors, you once had subsistence farmers working tracts of land and small rural communities.

 Internal Improvement / Boom and Bust

 That all began to change in 1828 when as part of the nationwide Internal Improvement Movement, the Buncombe Turnpike was completed.
 Running between Tennessee and the State Road in South Carolina, the turnpike was the final connection between the Ohio River Valley and the Port of Charleston.
-Hendersonville sat right in the middle of this thoroughfare and new settlers sought to take advantage of this trade route and large scale agriculture began to develop.
-Soon attempts were made at growing the cash crop of the day, tobacco.
+Hendersonville sat right in the middle of this thoroughfare.
+New settlers seeking to take advantage of this trade route arrived, and with them large scale agriculture began to develop.
+Soon attempts were made at growing the cash crop of the day which was tobacco.

 Liverett farmed the land until his death in 1913 and along with his wife, Mary, raised four children.
 His daughter Sallie Johnson returned to the farm with her two sons, Vernon and Leander, after the death of her husband in 1896.